xuankimtran/docs-1/pages/katalon-studio/docs/how-to-skip-test-case.md

 testCaseContext.skipThisTestCase()
 ```

-4. Return to your test suite. run the test suite.
+4. Return to your test suite and run it.
 Check the results in the **Results** tab to see the final status of your tests.

 ## Example:

-In this example, we want to skip Test Case: "Google" in a test suite.
+In this example, we want to skip Test Case named: "Google" in a test suite.
 We input the following sample code in the new Test Listener:

 ```groovy